stratapp/stratapp-website/about.md

   ### we are experienced SaaS founders, with a 10 year vision backed by investors who are market leaders

-  For 30 years strategy formation, documentation, communication and execution has been fundamentally flawed.
+  For 30 years strategy formation, documentation, communication and execution has been flawed.
 The age old paradigms of static documents and top down control are holding us back.
 It is a global problem, affecting most organizations regardless of size, sector, culture or country.

   It is time we fixed this.

   We embraced the progressive thinking in social and work collaboration tech of the last 10 years, to create a seamless experience for executing both strategy and day-to-day work, in one place.

   We did not invent new management buzz words, theory or methods.
-We carefully designed #stratapp around what you already know.
+We have carefully designed #stratapp around what you already know.

-  As a result, your time-to-value on #stratapp is days, not months, quarters or years.
+  Your time-to-value on #stratapp is days - not months, quarters or years.
 intro_image: "/uploads/all generations.jpg"
 section_text: |-
   {:.font-weight-bold}